molonc/exseq/README.md

 The "Boyden Lab Code" contains code from the Boyden for controlling their instruments when carrying out expansion microscopy.
 All of their code was written in Matlab.

 Testing_servo.m contains code for controlling the servo motor angles.

+Maybe_servoexseq.py contains code for controlling the shaker component in the expansion sequencing setup.